 If a student withdraws from college prior to the first day of the semester, room and board will be refunded 100%.
 A student will be responsible for any dorm damages or meals available while living in the residence hall.
-If a student moves out of college housing for any reason after the semester begins, there will be no refund on dorm room fees.
+If a student moves out of college housing for any reason after the semester begins, there will be no refund on dorm room fees and/or dorm room deposits.